wizardyhnr/vaultwarden-backup/README.md

 Understand GNUPG's usage.
 GNUPG is GNU implementation of PGP. https://lab.jinkan.org/2020/04/30/gnupg-in-three-steps/

 Security key suppport pgp smartcard standard like yubikey 5 series, canokey, etc..
-This is optional but recommended since your security key is stored on smartcard and cannot be exported. decryption verification happends inside smartcard instead of PC RAM. https://github.com/drduh/YubiKey-Guide
+This is optional but recommended since your sec key is stored on smartcard and cannot be exported. decryption verification happends inside smartcard instead of PC RAM. https://github.com/drduh/YubiKey-Guide

 If not familiar with above concepts and have no idea of how to manage/backup sec keys, please don't use this repo as your data is not recoverable if you forget your sec key!